jbhoorasingh/aws-resource-inventory/docs/DEPLOYMENT.md

 ### Environment Variables for Production

-Create `.env.production` with these settings:
+Create `.env` with these settings:

 ```env
 # Django Settings